xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

     The recipe 'R(i)' for a spring state is determined by

                           R(i) := HLR(i)

-The derivation of a recipe based on a predecessor's recipe is defined here as 'accumulation'.
+In other words, for a spring there is no 'v' determined by 'A(v)' as shown in equation 8.
+In equation 5 it is demonstrated how a recipe 'R(i)' is derived from a predecessor's recipe 'R(k)' and a state 'i'-s operation 'op(i)'.
+This procedure is defined here as 'accumulation'.

 DEFINITION: Accumulation